Luverne, North Dakota: Economy

+Luverne has two businesses located within the city limits.
+The first is Luverne Farmers Elevator, a grain handling and shipping facility.

 Luverne is also home to a number of larger farm operations in the region, both grain and livestock operations.
 Luverne also boasts a hunting preserve as one of its area businesses.

 Education

 Luverne is within the Hope-Page Public Schools.

 Luverne had its own K-12 school system until the early 1970s.
 At that time, Luverne merged with the Hope, school district.
 Luverne's school aged population is bused to Hope, 15 mi away, or Page 22 mi away, for education, depending on their secondary or elementary status.
 The school's activities have been merged with the Finley-Sharon school district, two other communities in Steele County.
 With this merger, a great deal of Steele County is now groups for extracurricular activities together, laying the groundwork for a possible future merger of the entire region into one school district.

-In popular culture

-The town was mentioned as the hometown of Taffy Lee Fubbins, on season 1, episode 1 of I Think You Should Leave with Tim Robinson.